A ‘revenge’ administration? What four more years of Trump could mean

 And once he is back in the White House, he has said he will be a dictator during his first day.

-Now, as Donald Trump appears to be on the cusp of securing the 270 Electoral College votes that would win him the presidency, it remains to be seen whether the Republican will follow through with these incendiary campaign promises.
+Now, Donald Trump has crossed the 270 Electoral College votes he needed to win the presidency, according to the Associated Press — and it remains to be seen whether the Republican will follow through with these incendiary campaign promises.

 But experts have warned that Trump, if taken at his word, is gearing up to lead a loyalist-filled, authoritarian administration intent on “revenge” – and the programme he has in mind will have dire consequences for the country.